harley/park5/README.md

 * [x] User can remove friends from their friends list.
 * [x] User can unblock friends from their block list.
 * [ ] Implement Infinite Scroll.
 Hint: you can use the [kaminari gem](https://github.com/amatsuda/kaminari) and [jquery-infinite-pages gem](https://github.com/magoosh/jquery-infinite-pages).
-* [ ] User gets an email when they receive a message, with a link to view the message.
+* [x] User gets an email when they receive a message, with a link to view the message.
-* [ ] User gets an email when a message they have sent is read with the time at which the message was read.
+* [x] User gets an email when a message they have sent is read with the time at which the message was read.
 * [ ] User can send a message to the email address of a non-registered user.
 The recipient will receive an email with a link to sign up for the service, and after creating an account, will be able to view the sent message.

 The following **additional** features are implemented:
+- [x] Allow sender to define the number of times recipient is allowed to view the message
+- [ ] Make a profile page for User.
+- [ ] When creating profile, allow user to upload photo as avatar.
+For FB sign in, get public photo from FB
 - [ ] Make the whole thing looks beautiful!
 - [ ] Implement Group Chat
-- [ ] When creating profile, allow user to upload photo as avatar.
-For FB sign in, get public photo from FB
+- [ ] Combine Signup and Login into 1 Action.
+- [ ] Allow User to reset password

 ## Video Walkthrough